What is a qualifying holding?

 Generally speaking, anyone who satisfies the assessment criteria can acquire a qualifying holding in a bank.
 This includes both natural persons and legal persons.

 The criteria are harmonised at European level.
-CRD IV sets out the five criteria against which the proposed acquisition is assessed:
+CRD sets out the five criteria against which the proposed acquisition is assessed:

 |Reputation of the proposed acquirer||Has the proposed acquirer the necessary integrity and trustworthiness, e.g. no criminal records or court proceedings?
 Another aspect is the acquirer’s professional competence, i.e. their track record in managing and/or investing in the financial industry.|